Hokuten85/XICamera/XICamera.Windower/lua/README.md

 XICamera makes the in-game command `//camera` or `//cam` available to adjust camera distance on the fly.
 The following parameters are supported:

 - d/distance #        -- will change the camera distance
 - b/battle #          -- will change the battle camera distance
 - hs/hspeed #         -- will change the horizontal panning speed
 - vs/vspeed #         -- will change the vertical panning speed
+- in/incr		      -- will increment camera distance by 1
+- de/decr		      -- will decrement camera distance by 1
+- bin/bincr		      -- will increment battle camera distance by 1
+- bde/bdecr		      -- will decrement battle camera distance by 1
+- saveOnIncrement/soi -- will toggle saving behavior on incr/decr.
+By default this is off
 - h/help              -- print help text
 - s/status            -- print status

-These commands all support a short first letter version (d/b/h/s).
+These commands all support a short version (d/b/h/s/hs/vs).
 Changes made with distance will be reflected in `settings.xml`.

 ## Disclaimer